awalterschulze/learning/Psychology.md

 ## Motivation

+  - [x] Make your life an RPG (video lost)

+    - Have a long term goal that you are working towards.
+This simulates the end game goal.
+    - Break down a first part into subquests, that level you up towards the goal.
+This makes it clear what to do.
+    - Write down every day what you did.
+This represents progress bars, helps provide some dopamine hits.
+    - When you complete a sub goal reward yourself in a way that progresses you more towards the goal.
+Don’t eat cake after exercising rather buy yourself new running shoes after.
+In an RPG you get better equipment and your stats go up, so you can fight tougher monsters, you aren't punished with lower stats as a reward.
+    - Add a bit of variety in your routine.
+Change your desk setup.
+Try a new editor.
+This simulates new environments in the game.
+    - The difficulty of the current challenge has to match your skill level.
+If it is overwhelming, break the task down and focus on easiest part first.
+If it is too boring, make it challenging by adding a constraint, like a time limit.

   - [x] [Self Worth Theory: The Key to Understanding & Overcoming Procrastination - Nic Voge](https://www.youtube.com/watch?v=52lZmIafep4)

     [Self Worth Theory: The Key to Understanding & Overcoming Procrastination - Nic Voge - My Notes](https://github.com/awalterschulze/learning/blob/master/ProcrastinationNicVoge.md)